toaginne/Stack-umbrella/README.md

 4.rules.json

--->Make sure the rules.json file is in the correct path in the RulesEngine.py -->To see the results of RulesEngine business request scenario,execute  RulesEngine.py
+-->Make sure the rules.json file is in the correct path in the RulesEngine.py -->Make sure to import the correct path of Person.py and Product.py in to the RulesEngine.py -->To see the results of RulesEngine business request scenario,execute  RulesEngine.py